 Travel From Kathmandu to Kerung (Tibet)

 Your spiritual journey begins with a stunning overland ride from Kathmandu to the Nepalese hills and then onwards to the high-altitude landscape of Tibet via the Kerung border.
 This border road between Nepal and Tibet provides a comfortable and scenic drive.
-We will start a picturesque drive from Kathmandu to Kerung, the Nepal-China border.
-We travel along the Prithvi Highway and the Pasang Lhamu Highway, tackling rough, wiggly roads in the hills.
+We will start early in the morning on a picturesque drive from Kathmandu to Kerung, Nepal-China border.
+We travel along two highways: Prithvi Highway and Pasang Lhamu Highway, tackling rough, wiggly roads in the hills.

-As we head higher up the mountains, the distant Himalayas gradually appear, providing spectacular scenes.
-We will eventually arrive in Syabrubesi, where we will traverse the stunning landscapes of Langtang National Park.
+As we head higher up the mountains, the distant Himalayas gradually appear, giving out spectacular scenes.
+We will eventually arrive in Syabrubesi, traversing the stunning landscapes of Langtang National Park.
 From here, it is a short one-hour drive to the border region of Rasuwagadhi.

 Itinerary Details